Umbrella Company in Taiwan

 Submit or mail your paper documents before June 12.
 Paper documents include any proof used to substantiate itemised deductions, overseas income, supporting dependents, receipts for cash payments etc. If the address shown on your ARC falls within Taipei City, send your paper documents to the National Taxation Bureau of Taipei at No. 2, Sec.
 1, Zhonghua Road, Wanhua District, Taipei City 10802, ROC.

-See detailed instructions on filing on the National Taxation Bureau website.
+See detailed instructions on filing on the National Taxation Bureau website(link is external).

 Tax Figures in Taiwan